 Upload identity disks: The HCL cannot directly upload the identity disk to SMB storage.
 Therefore, the Hyper-V machine must upload and copy the identity disk to the storage.
 Because the Hyper-V machine cannot read the disk from the Controller, the HCL must first copy the identity disk through the Hyper-V machine as follows.

 The HCL uploads the Identity to the Hyper-V machine through the administrator share.

 The Hyper-V machine copies the disk to the SMB storage through a PowerShell script running in the PowerShell remote session.
 A folder is created on the Hyper-V machine and the permissions on that folder are locked for the VMM user only (through the remote PowerShell connection).

 The HCL deletes the file from the administrator share.

-When the HCL completes the identity disk upload to the Hyper-V machine, the remote PowerShell session copies the identity disks to SMB storage and then deletes it from the Hyper-V machine.
+When the HCL finishes uploading the identity disk to the Hyper-V machine, the remote PowerShell session copies the identity disks to SMB storage.
+It then deletes it from the Hyper-V machine.